-Kim Kardashian Poses Topless In Bed
+Kim Kardashian Poses Topless In Bed On Social Media

 Kim Kardashian Presented Family Impact Award

-Kim Kardashian who has been keeping off the limelight by appearing in few celebrity related outings was seen at the awards looking stunning as she showed off her curves and a fake lip ring.
+Kim Kardashian, who has been keeping off the limelight by appearing in few celebrity related outings, was seen at the awards looking stunning as she showed off her curves and a fake lip ring.

 Kim appeared confident and happy as she presented an award to one of the people who made her and her family famous.

-She went on to the stage to honor Jonathan Murray the co-founder of Bunim/Murray Productions and his partner Harvey Reese.
-Kim said during the presentation that Harvey one of the co-producers of Keeping Up with the Kardashians was on of the Real World’s creators and also about his role as a father.
-She said that that the project that brought the couple the most pride and joy was their son Dyllan.
-She talked about how there were few resources for LGBT parents and their families so Harvey went on to create resources and to support organizations such as the Family Equality Council as well as to create opportunities such as stay at home gay dads’ group.
+She went to the stage to honor Jonathan Murray, the co-founder of Bunim/Murray Productions, and his partner, Harvey Reese.
+Kim said during the presentation that Harvey one of the co-producers of Keeping Up with the Kardashians was on of The Real World’s creators and also about his role as a father.
+She said that that the project that brought the couple the most pride and joy was their son, Dyllan.
+She talked about how there were few resources for LGBT parents and their families, so Harvey created resources and supported organizations such as the Family Equality Council in addition to creating opportunities such as stay at home gay dads’ group.

 The mom of two managed to crack a joke about how the couple had met during a gay tennis tournament, asking them how gay tennis was different from regular tennis.
-The award that they won had been created in their honor and is called the Murray Reese Family Impact Award.
+The award that they won was created in their honor and is called the Murray Reese Family Impact Award.

-The awards show also honors individuals and companies that have made and impact or outstanding contribution to support LGBTQ families.
-Other honorees included Target and the show Transparent.
+The awards show also honors individuals and companies that have made an impact or outstanding contribution to support LGBTQ families.
+Other honorees included Target and the Amazon series Transparent.

-The reality star went onto twitter to say how honored she was to give the award to the man who had believed in her.
+The reality star went to Twitter to say how honored she was to give the award to the man who had believed in her.

-“Harvey had serious doubts that a reality show would be successful but thought Jon was cute so decided to give it a shot anyway.
+Kim said, “Harvey had serious doubts that a reality show would be successful but thought Jon was cute so decided to give it a shot anyway.
 Since that initial meeting, Jon has gone on to produce some of the most successful reality shows in history, including Project Runway, Road Rules, Bad Girls Club, Born this Way and Keeping Up With The Kardashians.
 Season thirteen, tomorrow night, don’t miss it.”

 #kim #kimkardashian #kimkardashianwest #kimksnapchat #kimksnapchats #kimkardashiansnapchat #kkw #london #paris #milan #newyork #la #miami #atlanta #kimye #kuwtk #kardashians #snapchat #lifestyle #gala #hair #beauty #glam #ootn #impactawards #makeupbymario #rickowens